PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What's that noise," asked Relan?
 Everyone fell silent and realized that each step was taking them closer towards a truly horrible rumbling noise.

-The noise was intermitent.
+The noise was intermittent.
 There was a rumbling that sounded like someone with a gigantic set of lungs filled with gravel trying to exhale without coughing.
 Then silence.
 Then that same, horrible, ingeopulmonary rumble.

 "Troll," said Rattick.

-"Doing what," asked Relan.
+"Doing what?" asked Relan.

 Rattick waited until the sound had rumbled through the corridor again.
 They were close enough that the sound had become truly deafening.

 "Snoring," whispered Rattick into the sudden silence.
 "Which is a good thing for you, stout Merchant.
 What I suggest is that you keep to the shadows.
 Advance while it's snoring.
-Then you take your dagger and stick it right in his ear.
-It's really the only vulnerable place on the hole Troll."
+Then you take your sword and plunge it right in his ear.
+It's really the only vulnerable place on the whole of a Troll."

-"I don't have a dagger," said Boltac.
+"I don't have a sword," said Boltac.

-"You can use my sword," offered Relan.
+"You can use mine," offered Relan.

 "That's nice of you kid.
 'Cause after all it's my sword.
 But I'm not going to need it."